rster2002/vue-channel/readme.md

 	});
 ```

 A disposable is usefull when handeling with an asyncronous state, like when getting userdata from a database.
-The disposable will only fire when the state changed and will delete itself, so it will only be fired once.
+The disposable will fire when the state changed and will delete itself, so it will only be fired once.
 You can keep the disposable alive by returning `true` like this:

 ```javascript
 vueChannel("userInfo")